How to Win Elections from the Ground Up | OurFuture.org by People's Action

 The media’s understandable focus on the top of the ticket – congressional and gubernatorial races – slights the sea change that is taking place down the ballot.
 The media does report on the remarkable surge of women running and winning across the ticket, but too often ignores the fact that it is in down-ballot races that the new progressive insurgency is making its greatest headway.

-As Robert Kraig, director of Wisconsin Citizen Action, an affiliate of the national People’s Action, points out, progressives won remarkable victories on Tuesday all across his state.
+As Robert Kraig, director of Citizen Action of Wisconsin, an affiliate of the national People’s Action, points out, progressives won remarkable victories on Tuesday all across his state.
 This is evidence of Citizen Action’s deep and grounded commitment to recruiting and running credible progressives at every level of state government.

-Mandela Barnes, a board member of Citizen Action and member of one of its organizing “co-ops,” captured over two-thirds of the vote to become the first African American candidate for Lt Governor.
-Marisabel Cabrera, an immigration attorney and member of the WCA Acción Ciudadana Coop, upset an entrenched incumbent in a working class district on the southside of Milwaukee, to move towards becoming the second Latina and first member of the LGBTQ community in the Democratic state senate caucus.
+Mandela Barnes, a board member of Citizen Action and member of one of its organizing “co-ops,” is poised to become the first African-American Lieutenant Governor, after capturing more than two-thirds of the vote.
+Marisabel Cabrera, an immigration attorney and member of the CAWI Acción Ciudadana Coop, upset an entrenched incumbent in a working-class district on the southside of Milwaukee, to move towards becoming the second Latina and an outspoken LGBTQ member the Democratic state assembly caucus.
 Jeff Smith, a rural populist taking on Big Ag, beat the Democratic establishment’s candidate to win the nomination for the state senate.

 In all, 16 members of Wisconsin Citizen Action co-ops are on the ballot for the state legislature in November, and Citizen Action Co-op member Randy “Iron Stache” Bryce is running for Paul Ryan’s seat in the House.